Mothering Through the Postpartum

 · Do what feels right for you and your baby on any given day.
 No doubt you’ve heard about mother’s intuition.
 You’ve got it now.
 Say you were planning a particular outing on Friday afternoon.
 All morning, the baby is fussy.
 You are tearful.
 It wasn’t a good night, and it’s been a rough morning.
 It’s ok to take it all in and switch to autopilot.

-Now, if your “go-to”stretches into days or weeks then - in addition to talking to your doctor or seeking some emotional support from friends, family, or a counselor - you need to really push yourself on my next few guidelines:
+Now, if your “go-to” stretches into days or weeks then - in addition to talking to your doctor or seeking some emotional support from friends, family, or mental health counselor - you need to really push yourself on my next few guidelines:

 · Try to leave the house every day.
 The outing need not be elaborate.
 A trip to the pharmacy for ibuprofen.
 A run to the grocery store for milk.
 A walk up and down the block with the baby in the stroller.
 It really doesn’t matter what you do.
 Just go out.
 Once.